 Book a blood test at the Kidney and Urology centre (Royal Free Hospital) or one of the Kidney care and Dialysis Satellite Units.

-If you normally attend an appointment at the Kidney and Urology centre or any of our Royal Free Kidney care and Dialysis units including the Edgware, St Pancras (Mary Rankin) and Tottenham Hale units, and your clinician has asked for you to have a blood test, you can book your blood test via this webpage.
+If you normally attend an appointment at the Kidney and Urology centre or any of our Royal Free Kidney care and Dialysis units including the Edgware, St Pancras (Mary Rankin) and Tottenham Hale units, and your clinician has asked for you to have a blood test, you can book online below:

 This page is for booking blood tests at the following sites: